aaronmarr/aaronmarr.github.io/_posts/2023-03-07-dependency-injection-in-express-js.md

 tags: [JavaScript, Node]
 render_with_liquid: false
 ---
 In this post I want to look at dependency injection in [Express](https://expressjs.com/).

-I found this approach while working through the [Practical Microservices](https://pragprog.com/titles/egmicro/practical-microservices/) book by Ethan Garofolo.
-Let's take a look.
+> Most of what's written here is based on the [Practical Microservices](https://pragprog.com/titles/egmicro/practical-microservices/) book by Ethan Garofolo.
+You should check that out for a more detailed explanation.

 What is dependency injection?